 Putting preventive measures in place to keep animals healthy has been a long-standing and successful practice on Canadian farms.
 Biosecurity planning helps to ensure that practices routinely carried out on your farm are beneficial to animal health.

-Best practices in disease prevention include a combination of following a vaccination plan and taking simple, but important, biosecurity preventative measures on your property, while traveling, at events, and when caring for your horse.
+Best practices in disease prevention include a combination of following a vaccination plan and taking biosecurity preventative measures on your property, while traveling, at events, and when caring for your horse.
 Suggested biosecurity protocols differ depending on the situation and location.

-These preventative measures are vital to maintaining the health of all horses regardless of their occupation, whether they be a companion animal, a breeding animal, a working horse, or a show animal.
-The smallest precautions can help to keep horses safe from infectious diseases.
+These preventative measures are vital to maintaining the health of all horses regardless of their use.

 Prevention is Key